Instant Pot Ribs

 These Instant Pot Ribs are quick and easy to make in your pressure cooker and so tender that they practically fall off the bone.
 They’re made with a simple dry rub and slathered in BBQ sauce.

-Enjoy these pressure cooker ribs with a side of Macaroni Salad, Coleslaw, Potato Salad or Instant Pot Mashed Potatoes.
-Add some color to your plate with my favorite Fruit Salad, Broccoli Salad or this Berry Spinach Salad!
+Enjoy these pressure cooker ribs with a side of Macaroni Salad, Coleslaw, Instant Pot Corn on the Cob or Instant Pot Mashed Potatoes.
+Add some color to your plate with my favorite Broccoli Salad or this Berry Spinach Salad!

 The Best Baby Back Ribs